ECP-VeloC/AXL/README.md

 # AXL: Asynchronous Transfer Library

-The Asynchronous Transfer Library provides a common C interface to many vendor-specific NVMeoF technologies.
+The Asynchronous Transfer Library provides a common C interface to transfer files between layers in an HPC storage hierarchy.
-Despite the name, AXL provides a synchronous transfer method as well.

-AXL was originally part of the SCR Library.
+For details on its usage, see [doc/README.md](doc/README.md).

 ## Quickstart